FZJ-IEK3-VSA/FINE/README.md

 ### Gurobi installation
 The installation requires the following three components:
 - Gurobi Optimizer
-    - In order to [download](https://www.gurobi.com/downloads/gurobi-optimizer-eula/) the software you need to create an Account and obtain a license.
+    - In order to [download](https://www.gurobi.com/downloads/gurobi-optimizer-eula/) the software you need to create an account and obtain a license.
 - Gurobi license
     - The license needs to be installed according to the instructions in the registration process.
 - Gurobi python api